 A little over a year ago, I decided to do something a little creative with my substrate.
 I have always used sand or gravel substrates in all of my tanks but I’ve never had a tank with a combination.

 As you can see in the photo at top, there is a large anubias (the plant in the right rear corner), which I’ve had for years.
 I didn’t want to part with it, so I needed to leave a healthy amount of gravel on the right end of the tank where it’s planted.

 Eventually, I decided to go with all sand, except for where the anubias is.
 Thus that little patch of gravel on the right was the only gravel left.

-The point is, if you're wanting to keep multiple substrate types segregated, you'll probably need to set some clear barriers between them (hint: think of a solid fence) in order to make it difficult for your cichlids to mix them.
-Mixing not a bad thing, but it may not be as aesthetically pleasing as you had planned.
-If you keep Geophagus species (eartheaters), a clear barrier of some kind won't be enough.
+The point is, if you’re wanting to keep multiple substrate types segregated, you’ll probably need to set some clear barriers between them (hint: think of a solid fence) in order to make it difficult for your cichlids to mix them.
+Mixing is not a bad thing, but it may not be as aesthetically pleasing as you had planned.
+If you keep Geophagus species or other eartheaters, a clear barrier of some kind won’t be enough.